 “No way, I’ve got it,” Bruce blurted.

 He tried to deftly slip the helmet over his head, only to smart his skull against the metal.
 He couldn’t let Alfred know.
 He slid the rim’s connector pegs into the appropriate slots and then rotated the helmet counterclockwise.
 Something clicked as something secured itself to something, and then the helmet automatically swiveled back into place.
 The mesh he was supposed to see through settled over his eyes.
-The mesh was something Bruce had cut out of one of the screen windows on the mansion’s first floor, near where Alfred practiced his apiculture.
+Bruce had cut it out of one of the screen windows on the mansion’s first floor, near where Alfred practiced his apiculture.

 “Let’s go!”
 Bruce’s shout was muffled by metal.
 He turned to face Alfred like a glacier bobbing in the ocean.